June 20, 2017

-Two guards escorted Coretta and I to an empty room on the second floor of the prison.
+Two guards escorted Coretta and me to an empty room on the second floor of the prison.

 “Yeah right!”
 One of the guards chuckled.

-“At least their standing outside instead of in here.”
-I said once they exited the room.
+“At least they’re standing outside instead of in here,” I said once they exited the room.

 Smiling she continued, “Today I want you to talk about the sexual abuse.
 More specifically, when it started.”

 “When you’re ready Sunitha, I’ll turn this camera on and we will begin.”

 I spent the next 10 minutes gathering myself and finally, I whispered, “I’m ready.”